 Here’s a look at some of the recent research and discussions around PNI in the medical community:

 INSERT LONG LIST FORMAT:

-- Another 2016 review found that both sleep disturbances and sleeping too much seemed to trigger the release of pro-inflammatory cytokines.
+- Another found that both sleep disturbances and sleeping too much seemed to trigger the release of pro-inflammatory cytokines.

 What does all of this new knowledge mean for our health?
 Keep reading to learn more about the role that PNI plays in several common conditions.

 Psoriasis is a great example of how your immune system, CNS, mental health, and stress levels are all intertwined.
 It’s a chronic condition that causes your skin cells to grow too quickly.
 Your body usually sheds extra skin cells, but if you have psoriasis, these extra cells build up on your skin’s surface.
 This can lead to intense itching and pain.

 The overgrowth of skin cells in psoriasis is due to the release of cytokines from your immune system.
 We know that psychological stress may worsen or trigger episodes of psoriasis.
 Indeed, people with psoriasis tend to have of cortisol, a stress hormone.

 Your hypothalamus, which is part of your CNS, is responsible for cortisol production.
 When it senses stressors, it signals your nearby pituitary gland, which signals for cortisol production.
 This, in turn, can trigger the release of pro-inflammatory cytokines by your immune system.
 These cytokines then trigger an overgrowth of skin cells.